noisebridge/infrastructure/README.md

 Usually, you will want to limit your deployment to specific host groups:

     ansible-playbook site.yml --limit noisebridge-net

+You can be even more specific, for example, this deploys only to the noisebridge-net roles tagged `website`:

+    ansible-playbook site.yml --limit noisebridge-net -t website

 ### Remote access to .noise